Wind Turbine Generation

 Wind Turbine Generation – How Much Electricity Does It Generate

-A Wind Turbine Generator (WTG), is basically an electromechanical machine that converts the kinetic energy of the wind into the required rotational mechanical energy by the use of turbine blades, that is needed to produce free electricity.
 The blowing wind rotates the blades of the turbine which generates electricity upon this rotation.
 There are two main types of wind turbine: Horizontal axis and vertical axis.
-They both have their advantages and disadvantages but horizontal axis ones are more common due to their ability to produce a higher efficiency from winds far above the ground.
+They both have their own advantages and disadvantages, but horizontal axis ones are the more common due to their ability to produce a higher efficiency from winds far above the ground.

 Individual turbine generators can be used for various purposes ranging from supplying energy for some small electrical device where grid connection is not possible or for general home use.
 They can generate many kilowatts of free electricity and are a popular choice for remote farms, houses and log cabins which have no reasonable access to mains electricity but are in areas with a good amount of wind speed.